Xabilahu/ATAI-Projects/JGOMAS-Introduction/README.txt

 Very simple task, but could not implement any more complex because of the time we already consumed in order to get the first 4 task "kind of" working.

+Also, we implemented that ALLIED agents don't shoot each other when they are lined up.
+In order to do this, we look in its FOVObjects list for ALLIED agents that are in an angle less than 0.1 rad, when this happens the agent does not aim.